Chams: Politics

 While historically complicated, the modern Chams of Cambodia and Vietnam have had friendly relationships with the Khmer and Vietnamese majority.
 Despite ethnic and religious differences, the majority people of Cambodia and Vietnam have accepted the Chams as closer to them than other minorities.
 Some Muslim Chams report a friendly attitude of both Cambodians and Vietnamese toward the Chams and little harassment against them from locals.
 However, between government and people, it is difficult to categorise.
 According to Cham human rights activists, the Vietnamese regime, the fears of historical influence has evolved into suppression of Islam among Muslims Chams.
 For example, there is an unofficial ban on distributing the Quran and other Islamic scripture.
 Even with Vietnam's growing relations with Muslim states like Indonesia, Malaysia, Saudi Arabia, Iran, Turkey and Egypt, the regime discourages growth of Islam because the Vietnamese government distrusts the Cham Muslims.

-"Relations between the Hanoi government and ethnic minorities are sensitive.
+Relations between the Hanoi government and ethnic minorities are sensitive.
 In 2001 and 2004 massive human rights protests by hill tribes resulted in deaths and mass imprisonments.
-For some time after that, the Central Highlands were sealed off to foreigners."
+For some time after that, the Central Highlands were sealed off to foreigners.

-According to international scholars, it's observed that both modern Cham separatism and Cham nationhood are non-existent.
+According to international scholars, it is observed that both modern Cham separatism and Cham nationhood are non-existent.
 The only active representative organisation for the Chams, the International Office of Champa (IOC), based in San Jose, California, only demands civil and land rights for the Cham people in Vietnam and Cambodia.
 Criticism and concerns against Vietnamese, Indian, Malaysian governments and tourist corporations for misappropriating Cham heritage and ignoring living indigenous culture was made by the IOC and international scientists in recent years.